 With the International Scientific Advisory Board comprising six internationally renowned professors with an outstanding track record in the Cluster’s core disciplines, PhenoRob integrates external expertise in the Cluster.
 The ISAB members hold a meeting at least once a year to advise the Cluster.
 The main objective is to monitor where the Cluster stands and explore possible pathways for sustaining and further improving the performance and measurable output of the Cluster.
 The evaluation will assess whether the overall strategy and the priorities are useful, the objectives of the Cluster remain relevant and the research and scientific output of the six Core Projects is of highest international standards.

 Asseng’s research interests are to develop mathematical modeling and computer simulation of agricultural and biological systems related to climate variability, climate change and sustainability.
 He aims to apply these tools to explore adaptation strategies for improving food security in sustainable agricultural systems in the context of climate change.
 Asseng leads AgMIP-Wheat which is part of AgMIP (Agricultural Model Intercomparison and Improvement Project).
 He recently became an Executive Committee Member of AgMIP.
 He is also the elected Chair of the Expert Working Group (EWG) on Wheat Plant and Crop Modeling of the International Wheat Initiative.
+In 2021, he was appointed the Director of the World Agricultural Systems Center at the Technical University Munich.
 Asseng has authored or co-authored over 220 peer-reviewed articles on crop model improvements and applications in managing climate variability, climate change impact and adaptation and cropping sustainability, including in high-impact journals like Nature Climate Change, Nature Plants and Proceeding of the National Academy of Sciences.

 Professor, Visual and Multimodal Applied Learning (VANDAL) Laboratory